 The Supervisor, Public Trust, has appointed JBWere (NZ) Nominees Limited to act as the custodian of Scheme assets.
-JBWere (NZ) Nominees Limited is a wholly owned subsidiary of JBWere and is fully independent of the Manager and the Supervisor.
+JBWere (NZ) Nominees Limited is a related company of JBWere and is fully independent of the Manager and the Supervisor.

-As an independent custodian, JBWere (NZ) Nominees Limited holds the Scheme's assets entirely separate from its own assets, and the assets of any other managed investment scheme (including others issued by MFM).
+As an independent custodian, JBWere (NZ) Nominees Limited holds the Scheme's assets separately from its own assets, and the assets of any other managed investment scheme (including others issued by MFM).